Violence, Aggression & Responsive Behaviours Toolkits

 If your organization’s workplace violence committee or Joint Health and Safety Committee is recommending enhancements to your current program, it would be beneficial to review the 5-step process in addition to implementing these tools.

-Stay up-to-date on this project by subscribing to our newsletter
+Stay up to date on this project and more by subscribing to our newsletters

 “The tools helped us to identify risk and develop an action plan.
 The categories were helpful in educating our staff on the risk of violence and things to look for, as well as potential solutions.
 These have been helpful in putting recommendations forward for change and we have seen several positive changes as a result of using these tools.”